Frequently Asked Questions

 Do you Take on Disabled Children?

 Yes we do!
 We're really keen to get work for all kids.
-We are motivated to provide them with the same opportunities and successes.
-However, they have to be in good health in order to get a work license and permission to be out of school, as well as being happy and confident in front of a camera.
+We are motivated to provide all children with equal opportunities and job successes.
+However, all the children on our books will need to be in good health in order to get a work license and permission to be out of school, as well as being happy and confident in front of a camera.

 What happens at a casting?

 You will be given the address and time to be at the casting.
 Once there, they will talk to you and maybe take a few snaps and ask you to pose, or say a few lines.
 The whole process is quite quick and you will not always be told straight away if you were successful.